Future research

 2. Searching for evidence of intentionally directed fermentation in the ancient human genome

 The geographic and temporal origins of intentionally directed alcohol production by humans has so far eluded science.
 Meanwhile, our contemporary attraction to alcohol, its psychological and social effects, and its associated addictive properties remain one of society’s great mysteries.
-I propose to study ancient human DNA and to search for a signature of selection due to the intensified consumption of alcohol among early populations.
-Knowledge of the ancestral context of the domestication of alcohol production could profoundly reshape our narrative around human alcohol use and provide new insights into treatments for alcohol abuse.
+I propose to study ancient human DNA and to search for a genomic signature of selection due to the intensified consumption of alcohol among early populations.
+Knowledge of the ancestral context of the domestication of alcohol production could reshape our narrative around human alcohol use and provide new insights into treatments for alcohol abuse.

 3. Study of the microbial ecology of fermenting fruit to reveal the origin of the brewer’s yeast Saccharomyces cerevisiae